 That said, i would have been convinced even if Floch was the one who took down Hange.

 The surprise and the deceit would have suited Isayama’s “dark” style more than the current scenario.
 The heart-wrenching pain would remain.
 But the dissatisfaction at how the events played out wouldn’t be there.

 Seeing Hange reunite with her fallen comrades in the afterlife is both wholesome and sad.
 I bet they would all be cursing a certain someone for being an unruly brat.

 Sayonara Hange Zoe!
 Rest in Peace!

-So till the next the chapter drops I shall mourn for the beloved fallen commander.
+So till the next part of the anime releases this fall, I shall mourn for the beloved fallen commander.
 What are your opinions about Hange’s death?
 Were you satisfied with the “apparent glorification” that she received?
 Let me know your thoughts in the comments.

 Why Did Eren Wake Up Crying In Attack On Titan?

 Breaking Down Eren’s dream From Attack On Titan

 Was Zeke Really Controlling The Beast Titan On The Founding Titan?

 Does Eren Really Hate Mikasa In Attack On Titan?